cs2113-s23/cs2113-s23.github.io/j-units/J5-Threads.md

 ## Synchronization in general, and the `synchronized` keyword in particular

 While for the most part we want threads to process independently, in parallel, what we just saw is that there are times when we need to coordinate, or synchronize the execution of separate threads in order to avoid race conditions.
 To the previous example, we need to ensure that the two threads don't simultaneously execute enqueue's - they need to take turns.
+Our problem was that two threads could interleave their executions inside of the `enqueue` method (on the same linked list object): we want a way to make sure that if one thread is inside the `enqueue` method, the other is now allowed to enter it (which would solve our race condition above).

 Perhaps the simplest of the many mechanisms Java provides for synchronizing the execution of threads are synchronized methods. **Declaring one or more methods in a class with the `synchronized` modifier causes the Java virtual machine to ensure that no two threads execute overlapping calls of synchronized methods on the same object**.
 It does this by temporarily delaying threads as needed.
 To be clear, suppose we have a class Foo: